andreaferretti/paths-scala-js/README.md

 - publish Paths.js on webjars
 - publish Paths.scala.js on Maven central
-- make an example application
+- add more examples to the demo application